 After breakfast, transfer to the airport and flight back home.
 (B)

-- Accommodation for 9 nights in 3 star hotels
+- Accommodation for 9 nights in standard hotels with private facilities

 - A/C vehicle with driver during the whole trip.

 - Porterage at the hotels

 - Airport transfers on first and last day of the tour